udacity/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-This bikeshare Data project is to provide useful analysis based on the data csv files of three cities including Chicago, New York, and Washington
+This bikeshare Data project is to provide useful analysis based on the data csv files of three cities including Chicago, New York, and Washington.
+Through the usage of Python and Pandas, it can provide useful information such as user type.

 ### Files used
-The bikeshare data for Chicago, New York City, and Washington in csv files were  used in data analysis through python platform
+The bikeshare data for Chicago, New York City, and Washington in csv files were  used in data analysis through python platform.
+In addition, Pandas was used with Python

 ### Credit
 Following resources were referred in completing the project: